boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## BGP Classful Transport Planes

-{{?I-D.ietf-idr-bgp-ct}} specifies mechanisms for classifying underlay routes into a set of classes, called transport classes, and mapping service-specific routes to a specific transport class.
+{{?I-D.ietf-idr-bgp-ct}} specifies mechanisms for classifying underlay routes into a set of classes, called Transport Classes, and mapping service-specific routes to a specific Transport Class.
 For example, {{?I-D.ietf-idr-bgp-ct}} can be used to create a customized topology for Network Slices.
-These topologies (transport classes) will be typically created to satisfy certain TE characteristics.
-A new Transport Class Route Target extended community is defined for this purpose.
-A transport class is identified by a 4-octet identifier: Transport Class ID.
+These topologies (Transport Classes) will be typically created to satisfy certain TE characteristics.
+A new Transport Class Route Target Extended Community is defined for this purpose.
+A Transport Class is identified by a 4-octet identifier: Transport Class ID.

+## BGP Color-Aware Routing (CAR)

+{{?I-D.ietf-idr-bgp-car}} specifies a new BGP SAFI called BGP Color-Aware Routing (BGP CAR).
+Colors are defined to characterize an objective (e.g., low latency).
+To satisfy Network Slice requirements, CAR may be used to establish paths that address specific objectives.
+These paths will be associated with a Color.

+The proposal leverages the BGP Color Extended Community defined in {{?RFC5512}} and builds upon the Color concept defined in {{?RFC9256}}.
+In addition, a new Extended Community, called Local-Color-Mapping (LCM) Extended Community, is defined to address cases where the granularity of the exposed colors differs when crossing domains.

 ## NRP